Reezonate/EasyOffset/README.md

 In this mod offset is defined by three config values for each hand:

-- `Pivot point` - saber origin position relative to the controller
+- `Pivot point` - saber origin position relative to the controller (white dot surrounded by a grid)
 - `Direction vector` - saber tip position relative to `Pivot point`
 - `ZOffset` - saber position offset along `Direction vector`